Drivers

 Mount/gimbal Gimbal control driver.
 It maps several different input methods (eg. RC or MAVLink) to a configured output (eg. AUX channels or MAVLink).

-Documentation how to use it is on the gimbal_control page.
+Documentation how to use it is on the gimbal_controlarrow-up-right page.

 Examples